Lilin-W/acad-homepage.github.io/_pages/about.md

 When I'm coding or reading papers, I'm usually with [**Xiaoman Xia**](/xiaoman/) — my furry little boss.
 She sits on my keyboard, supervises every Git commit, and makes sure I never get overwhelmed. 🐱💻

+Outside of work, I wind down by looping Lana Del Rey tracks and wandering around Philadelphia with a film camera, chasing cinematic light leaks one frame at a time.

 ---

 ## 💬 What Others Say